variantstudios/beeglesaircraft.com/_custom_pages/control-surfaces.md

 We have made it a priority to increase our control surface inventory to save you time by having surfaces on hand when you need them. &nbsp;If we don’t have one on-hand, we are probably capable of rebuilding yours.

 We also offer painting services and do stock unpainted and pre-painted surfaces. &nbsp;If you purchase a pre-painted surface or have us paint one, we will balance the surface as well.

+Additionally, we have rebuilt gear in stock.&nbsp;

+All our surfaces and gear are listed on Parts Base.

 If interested in purchasing a surface or having yours rebuilt, please click the Request a Quote Link (upload pictures if wanting rebuilt) and we will get back to you.